- Metabolomics approaches

 The spectral preprocessing for 1D NMR can be automatically applied in case the input raw data are FID, either from a Bruker or Varian spectrometer.
 The term pre-processing designates here the transformation of the NMR spectrum from time domain to frequency domain, including the phase correction and the fast Fourier-transform (FFT).

-From the work of Rousseau et al (2011), the adapted then implemented algorithm follows the steps (i.e. from FID to the corresponding real spectrum) depicted by the figure below:
+From the work of Hans de Brouwer et al (2009), the adapted then implemented algorithm follows the steps (i.e. from FID to the corresponding real spectrum) depicted by the figure below:

 (1) In the case of Bruker spectra a death time or group delay can be observed in the FID.